-Events and Further Opportunities
+Further Opportunities for Music

-We provide opportunities to watch live music performed by experienced musicians and through the Music Service, we have opportunities for pupils to participate in concerts, alongside other local schools.
+During the school year there are opportunities for our pupils to enjoy live music performed by experienced musicians and through the Music Service, we have opportunities for pupils to participate in concerts, alongside other local schools.

-We have strong links with local secondary schools who can perform and offer exciting learning opportunities.
+We have strong links with local secondary schools who can perform and offer further exciting learning opportunities.